NogaS1/EPTScoringAlgorithms/README.md

-# EPTScoringAlgorithms R Package - EPT's score calculation
+# EPTScoringAlgorithms R Package

+## EPT's Score Calculation

 Calculate EPT scores using one of the 9 algorithms recommended in Segal-Gordon et al. (2024).
 Segal-Gordon et al. recommended Algorithms 1 and 7.
 Algorithm 1 is set as default.